-One of the more popular freeride routes is the Cirque.
+One of the more popular snowboarding freeride routes is the Cirque Headwall.
 To reach the Cirque, head up the Sheer Bliss lift.
 At the top station, veer left and hike up the boot pack route for 10-15 minutes.
 From the ridge, there is a 1,500 foot descent back to the Sheer Bliss lift base.
 For a backcountry experience, check out the challenging West Willow route.